awsdocs/amazon-migrationhub-user-guide/doc_source/troubleshooting.md

 ## My Migrations Do Not Appear in Migration Hub<a name="migs-do-not-appear-in-hub"></a>

 If you are not seeing your applications' migration status updates on the **Updates** page in Migration Hub, it could be due to one of the following reasons:
-+ You have not selected a home region or you are not currently viewing the home region console\.
++ You have not selected a home Region or you are not currently viewing the home Region console\.
 + Migration tools are not authorized to communicate with Migration Hub\.
 + You do not have the necessary policies and roles set up in IAM\.
 + Migration status mapping is incorrect or needs to be done manually\.